 Customer engagement has been a marketing buzzword for years.
 Customer engagement can help achieve higher customer lifetime value, loyalty, and revenue.

-Understanding the benefits of effective customer engagement, many brands have started experimenting with customer engagement strategies.
+Recognizing the benefits of effective customer engagement, many brands have begun experimenting with engagement strategies.
 However, only a few of them are doing it right.
 Want to join the ranks of those who succeed?

 In this article: